 We would like to welcome both you and your child to Bell Day Pre-school.
 We hope that the following information will be useful to you, but if you have any further questions, please feel free to talk to any of our staff.
 Our pre-school is located at the Lord Butler Leisure Centre which is a five-minute walk from our main nursery building.
 Here the children have free-flow access to an outdoor area.
 We ensure that the children’s environment is one that will optimize learning and encourage independence.
 Our pre-school room is solely for children starting school the following September.
 All activities and learning opportunities are designed to help children prepare for school.
-We accommodate up to 28 children per session and we work whenever possible to a ratio 1 adult to 6 children.
+We accommodate up to 30 children per session and we work whenever possible to a ratio of 1: 6 if not a 1 : 8.

-We have a team of very experienced practitioners.
-Lily is our Room manager who has just finished a Foundation Degree in Early Years, Play Work and Education.
+Our pre-school team consists of all different backgrounds, personalities, and experiences making our approach cover all angles of learning and interests.
+Lily is our Room manager who has her BA Honours Degree in Early Childhood Studies with over 8 years of experience in the childcare industry.
 She is supported by Sophie, her Deputy, and a dedicated team of enthusiastic educators.
 The team is well established and have a great work ethic, building positive relationships with the children.
-The team includes - Laura, Abi, Denise, Holly, Alex and Yvonne, all of whom have worked in the pre-school for over 12 months.
+The team includes - Sam, Abi, Denise, Holly, Fiona, and Yvonne, all of whom have worked in the nursery or pre-school for over 12 months.

 Every half term you will be provided with a 'home learning letter', dictating what we will be exploring with your child and things you can do to support their learning at home.
 Each week, Lily will post on Famly the plan for the following week to help prepare the children over the weekend break and so you are aware of what your child will need on their pre-school days.
 Lily is often posting activity ideas on Famly for you to use at home and post in your child's journal so we can see what you have been up to.